Caution | Mandatory Outdoor Water Restrictions

 The decisions we make today about the river valleys will have long-term impacts.
 It’s important to articulate smart, long-term priorities for land use, conservation, planning and investment.

-Click through the tabs below to learn about different roles the river valleys play in Calgary:
+Learn more about the different roles the river valleys play in Calgary:

 Nature